Comparison of Private Housing, Mobile Home Lot Rental, Public and Subsidized Housing Unlawful Detainer (Eviction) Action

 Summary

-Private landlord-tenant;
+Private landlord-tenant; post mortgage foreclosure;

-Post contract for deed cancellation;
+post contract for deed cancellation;

-NOT for mobile home parks, subsidized or public housing.
+NOT for mobile home parks, subsidized or public housing

 Tenant owns mobile home and rents lot from park